Ipswich listings in the National Register of Historic Places

 The following Ipswich historic districts, buildings and structure are listed in the National Register of Historic Places.

 The East End Historic District - The East End includes the seafaring portion of the original village of Ipswich and offers an architectural history of the town’s development.
 The Crane Estate (1928) - Castle Neck and Crane Beach have a long history of ownership by several families before being granted by the Cranes to the Trustees of Reservations.
 South Green Historic District - The South Green dates from 1686, when the town voted that the area be held in common, and became known as the School House Green.
 It was added to the National Register of Historic Places in 1980.
 Meeting House Green Historic District - The North Green was once the religious, governmental and commercial center of Ipswich, and where the town's most successful businessmen built fine Georgian, Federal, Greek Revival, Italianate and Victorian homes.
-Ipswich Mills and Brown Stocking Mills Historic Districts - The houses in this aerial photograph were built in the early 1900’s by the Ipswich Mills Company to house the workers of their mill, located just east of this area.
-The company was the largest employer in town and the largest producer of stockings in the world.
-Six […] High Street Historic District - High Street was on the "Old Bay Road" and has the largest concentration of “First Period” houses in America The Old Burying Ground is on High Street near Lords Square.
+Ipswich Mills Historic District - Six parallel streets, 1st Street to 6th Street plus Estes and Kimball Streets were laid out by the Ipswich Mills Company to provide housing for their workers, many of whom were Polish.
+Most of the houses were purchased by residents when the mill closed in 1928.
+High Street Historic District - High Street was on the "Old Bay Road" and has the largest concentration of “First Period” houses in America The Old Burying Ground is on High Street near Lords Square.
 88 County Road, the Col. Nathaniel Wade House (1727) - This house was built in 1727 by Captain Thomas Wade.
 On September 25, 1780, his son Nathaniel Wade received an urgent correspondence from General George Washington that General Arnold had "gone to the enemy" and to take command at West Point.
 The house is protected by a preservation covenant with the Ipswich Historical Commission.
 83 County Road, the Rogers-Brown-Rust House (1665-1723) - The house at 83 County Road is believed to be three houses joined together, at least one from the First Period.
 In 1836 the house and lot were conveyed to the South Parish as a church site.
 Asa Brown bought the house and removed it to its present location.
 6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685) - This house was built by joiner Sherborne Wilson,.
 The house was purchased in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton.
 At the time it was still a two-room central chimney structure, and it is believed that Appleton expanded the building on the southeast side.
 The house is listed in the National Historic Register of Historic Places.
 5-7 Poplar Street, the Dr. John Calef house (1671) - This house was built on South Main St. between 1671 and 1688 by Deacon Thomas Knowlton.
 In the mid-18th Century the house was owned by Dr. John Calef, a Loyalist.
 John Heard moved the house to its present location in order to build his elaborate Federalist home which now houses the Ipswich Museum.
 48 Market Street, the Bailey house (c 1887) - Dr. George Bailey served as medical examiner for Ipswich and Essex County.
 His shingle style Victorian home was added to the National Register of Historic Places in 1980.
 47 Jeffreys Neck Road, the Paine house (1694) - This picturesque house remains on its original saltwater farm location.
 Three generations of the Paine family made their home here, From 1916, Greenwood Farm was a summer retreat for the Robert G. Dodge family, who used the Paine House as a guesthouse.

 The Choate Bridge - The American Society of Civil Engineers cites the Choate Bridge in Ipswich as the oldest documented two-span masonry arch bridge in the U.S., and the oldest extant bridge in Massachusetts.